jhusain/exvest/SPEC.md

 ![Price Axis View](./price-axis-view.png)

 This control is responsible for displaying a range of a Price x-axis along its full horizontal width.
 The range of the Price axis displayed is controlled by the [Price Axis Controller](#price-axis-controller) view.
+The height of this control grows to accomodate it's contents.

 This view displays the following visual elements furthest away to closest to the user depth-wise: